LastEzio/creact/README.md

 # creact
-simple reaction bot add .env and you are ready to go BOT_TOKEN for bot token
+simple reaction bot add .env and you are ready to go.

+BOT_TOKEN for bot token.

-MONGODB_URI for mongodb
+MONGODB_URI for mongodb.